mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 Veiled in-joke or serious request?
 Can't tell...

-It can be observed that this proposal has no precedence, only grouping.
+It can be observed that this proposal has grouping, but no precedence.
 Grouping is both necessary and sufficient.
 Precedence is not necessary and not sufficient.
 Programming languages have lots of operators that don't exist in math, and their precedence is inconsistent between languages.
 Precedence errors are so insidious that some languages, like Pony, ban most forms of operator mixing and enforce grouping.
 This proposal, while ludicrous in the context of Lisp, has at least one good idea at its core.

 ### Racket Infix Hack